 On December 8, 2014, the Group entered into a credit line agreement with Zenith Bank (Ghana) Limited, a subsidiary of Zenith Bank Plc, in the amount of US\$2 million (the "US\$2M Credit Line").
-The US\$2M Credit Line is for a period of 2 years from the date of the first drawdown, repayable interest only quarterly and principal amount at maturity, bears interest at a rate of 10.5% per annum on any utilized portion, is subject to periodic review in line with money market conditions and bears interest at a rate of 1% per annum on any unutilized portion.
-The US\$2M Credit Line is secured by certain assets of the Group.
+The US\$2M Credit Line is for a period of 2 years from the date of the first drawdown, being October 16, 2015, repayable interest only quarterly and principal amount at maturity, bears interest at a rate of 10.5% per annum on any utilized portion, is subject to periodic review in line with money market conditions and bears interest at a rate of 1% per annum on any unutilized portion.
+The US\$2M Credit Line is secured by certain assets of the Group (note 10).
 The US\$2M Credit Line may be repaid prior to maturity by the Group without penalty, bonus or other costs other than interest accrued to the date of such repayment.
-The US\$2M Credit Line is subject to, and as at December 31, 2015 the Group was in compliance with, normal course non-financial covenants.
-As at December 31, 2015 the Group had drawn US\$250,000 on the US\$2M Credit Line.
+The US\$2M Credit Line is subject to, and as at December 31, 2016 the Group was in compliance with, normal course non-financial covenants.
+As at December 31, 2016 the Group had drawn US\$250,000 on the US\$2M Credit Line.

-(iii) US\$5M Term Loan
+(iii) US\$2M Term Loan

-On December 18, 2015, the Group entered into a term loan with Zenith Bank (Ghana) Limited, a subsidiary of Zenith Bank Plc, in the amount of US\$5 million (the "US\$5M Term Loan").
-The US\$5M Term Loan is for a period of 2 years, repayable interest only for 120 days, and thereafter, repayable interest and principal quarterly in six equal amounts required to satisfy the principal over the term of the loan.
-The US\$5M Term Loan bears interest at a rate of 10.5% per annum and is subject to periodic review in line with money market conditions.
-The US\$5M Term Loan is secured by certain assets of the Group.
-The US\$5M Term Loan may be repaid prior to maturity by the Group without penalty, bonus or other costs other than interest accrued to the date of such repayment.
-The effective interest rate of the US\$5M Term Loan is 11.55%.
-The US\$5M Term Loan is subject to, and as at December 31, 2015 the Group was in compliance with, normal course non-financial covenants.
+On July 29, 2014, the Group entered into a term loan with Zenith Bank (Ghana) Limited, a subsidiary of Zenith Bank Plc, in the amount of US\$2 million (the "US\$2M Term Loan").
+The US\$2M Term Loan was for a period of 2 years, repayable interest only for 120 days, and thereafter, repayable interest and principal quarterly in equal amounts required to satisfy the principal over the term of the loan.
+The US\$2M Term Loan bore interest at a rate of 10.5% per annum and was subject to periodic review in line with money market conditions.
+The US\$2M Term Loan was secured by certain assets of the Group.
+The US\$2M Term Loan could be repaid prior to maturity by the Group without penalty, bonus or other costs other than interest accrued to the date of such repayment.
+The effective interest rate of the US\$2M Term Loan was 10.98%.
+The US\$2M Term Loan was fully repaid on July 30, 2016.